bookofproofs/bookofproofs.github.io/_sources/history/19th-century/planck.md

 **Max Planck** initiated the study of quantum mechanics when he announced in 1900 his theoretical research into the radiation and absorption of heat/light by a black body.

 ### Mathematical Profile (Excerpt):
-* Both Max's parents were relatively old when he was born, his father being 41 and his mother being 37.
 * Max began his elementary schooling in Kiel.
 * He attended secondary school there, entering the famous Maximilian Gymnasium in May 1867.
 * Fortunately Planck decided to study physics despite the bleak future for research that was presented to him.